 Well, if you've ever wondered what drives your character to this suicidal lifestyle, then the newest module for D&D and AD&D is for you!
 It's called "Home & Hearth".

-- Captain N The Game Master was given a chance to return home at the end of the first episode.
+- Captain N: The Game Master was given a chance to return home at the end of the first episode.
 Hearing his mother's voice through the portal harping on him for not finishing his chores helped his decision to stay.

-- Enforced in the Dungeons And Dragons cartoon by the setup: the kids couldn't settle down in the realms, they had to continue to look for a way to get back home (that didn't lead to dire consequences.)
+- Enforced in the Dungeons & Dragons (1983) cartoon by the setup: the kids couldn't settle down in the realms, they had to continue to look for a way to get back home (that didn't lead to dire consequences.)
 That being said, almost every one of them were tempted to stay at times.

-- Almost the entire Smurf Village gets reckless when Gargamel sprinkles Daredevil Dust on them in The Smurfs episode "Reckless Smurfs".
+- Almost the entire Smurf Village gets reckless when Gargamel sprinkles Daredevil Dust on them in The Smurfs (1981) episode "Reckless Smurfs".

 - Pro wrestler Terry Funk.
-The man has had more retirement matches and retirement tours than one can count, and has yet to actually stay retired despite being in his mid-sixties with knees that look like they were drawn on by a cartoonist.
+The man has had more retirement matches and retirement tours than one can count and has yet to actually stay retired despite being in his mid-sixties with knees that look like they were drawn on by a cartoonist.
 He introduced a moonsault to his repertoire in 1994, at the age of fifty.

 - Along the same lines, Ric Flair.
-Still going today at the age of 61.
+Still going today at the age of 73.

-- Ditto Abdullah The Butcher.
+- Ditto Abdullah the Butcher.
 Still jabbing forks in people's heads at the age of 69 and with no intention of ever retiring.

 - Brett Favre.

 - Albeit many consider this to be a case of not wanting to give up the limelight.